Geonkick-Synthesizer/geonkick/doc/Documentation.md

 - The default plugin version supports kits of 16 instruments and will created 16 stereo audio output channels per plugin instance.
-   One instance of this plugin will take about 35MB fro the heap.
+   One instance of this plugin will take about 35MB from the heap.

  - The "Single" plugin version doesn't support kits and has only one instrument and one stereo audio output channel.
 The UI will not have kit